TN 2 (12-14)

 We do not need documentation of the cause of the blindness.

-For additional information needed to evaluate visual disorders and statutory blindness under Title XVI, see “How do we evaluate visual disorders?” in DI 34001.012A. and DI 34005.102A.
+For additional information about evidence needed to evaluate visual disorders and statutory blindness under Title XVI, see “How do we evaluate visual disorders?” in DI 34001.012A. and DI 34005.102A.

 20 CFR 416.913(f) Evidence we need to establish statutory blindness

 C. Measurement of visual acuity and visual fields – Title II and Title XVI

 1. Measurement of visual acuity and visual fields in adults and children

 For detailed information about how we measure visual acuity and visual fields for adults and children, refer to the following related adult and child references:

 DI 24535.005 Titles II and XVI: Evaluating Visual Field Loss Using Automated Static Threshold Perimetry – SSR 07-01p

 The following low vision visual acuity categories indicate that no optical correction will improve the claimant’s visual acuity: